 8. CONCLUSION

-The survey we conducted suggests that the field of philosophy is largely ideologically homogeneous toward the political left, and both right-leaning individuals and, even more so, moderates are underrepresented.
+The survey we conducted suggests that the field of philosophy is heavily ideologically skewed toward the political left, and both right-leaning individuals andmoderates are underrepresented.
 The data we gathered also suggest that across the political spectrum, participants sometimes experience political bias and hostility in the field, occasionally coming from their own side of the political spectrum.
 In fact, a significant minority in the survey exhibited an explicit willingness to discriminate against individuals with the opposite ideology while about half of the participants indicated that discrimination against left- or right-leaning individuals is not justified.
 These findings add new insights to the social psychological research on ideology in academia and have important implications for philosophers interested in meta-philosophical, ethical, and epistemological questions.
 For they pertain to the issue as to whether judgment- and decision-making in philosophy is as reliable and morally responsible as it should be.
 The specific distribution of and bias and hostility against political viewpoints that we found cast doubts on the view that it is, as these ideology-related factors undermine social criticism and are at odds with tolerance and open dialogue.
 It thus seems to us that the results of the study provide reasons for concern no matter where one stands on the political spectrum.

 References